Pascalduc/Amazon_Vine_Analysis/README.md

-•	Next, we filtered the data to include only those with at least twenty total votes then filtered for a ratio of `helpful votes/total votes` greater or equal to 50%
+•	Next, we filtered the data to include only those with at least twenty total votes then filtered for a ratio of `helpful votes/total votes` greater or equal to 50% to exclude non-relevant reviews.

 ![filter](Resources/filter.png)